CRM Sales Are Through the Roof. So, Why Aren’t Your Sellers Using It? One Big Reason. – Info Entrepreneurship

 That massive uptick in CRM implementation was largely attributable to the fact that organizations are approaching CRM as a tool to improve top-line performance.
 CRM systems promise to track, manage and analyze all customer interactions to help drive sales.
 Entrepreneurs see CRM as a cure-all for their sales efforts, and they can’t buy it fast enough.

 But before you spend your own startup’s limited IT budget on CRM, consider this: Purportedly, CRM systems are meant to help your salespeople.
-But, get this: Your aren’t adopting CRM at nearly the same pace that you’re buying it.
+But, get this: Your sellers aren’t adopting CRM at nearly the same pace that you’re buying it.

 In 2013, 37 percent of sales teams reported widespread use of CRM systems.
 Today, five years later, that number has increased only to 46 percent, according to the 2018 Sales Operations Optimization Study from CSO Insights.